duarten/cosmo/README.md

 This crate aims to provide high perfomance concurrency tools for Rust, such as:

-* A single producer single consumer concurrent queue
+* A bounded single producer single consumer concurrent queue
+* A bounded single producer multiple consumer concurrent queue
 * ...

 Use `cargo build` to build the crate, `cargo test` to run the unit-tests and